SystemFiles/GOG/README.md

-# GO-G - Opinionated Git
+# GOG - Opinionated Git

-Go-G is a Golang implementation of OG (AKA: Opinionated Git)
+GoG is the Golang implementation of OG (AKA: Opinionated Git)

 ## Usage